 Elephants can produce these sounds thanks to their vocal cords.
 Depending on what tone they are trying to make, they can lengthen or shorten their vocal cords.
 By doing this action, they are also able to change the sound frequencies.

-Believe it or not, but African and Asian elephants can hear using their feet.
-As odd as it might sound, it’s true!
-A researcher from Stanford University discovered that elephants can hear the low rumble or foot stomps with their feet.
+Believe it or not, but African and Asian elephants can pick-up vibrations using their feet.
+A researcher from Stanford University discovered that elephants can feel the low rumble or foot stomps with their feet.

 How is this possible, you ask?
 Well, elephants have sensitive nerve endings on their feet that allow them to pick-up frequencies from other herds or members.
 The sound of other rumbles or stomps is picked up from their toenails and then makes its way into their ear.